-R. D. Baker, M. Eriksson, R. F. Fisher (Head), R. B. Flagler, J. C. Lee, W. J. Lowe, R. C. Maggio, J. G. Massey, C. R. McKinley, R. G. Merrifield, M. G. Messina, R. J. Newton, E. J. Soltes, J. P. van Buijtenen
+R. D. Baker, R. B. Flagler, J. C. Lee (Head), W. J. Lowe, R. C. Maggio, J. G. Massey, C. R. McKinley, C. E. Meier, R. G. Merrifield, M. G. Messina, R. J. Newton\, J. O'Laughlin, E. J. Soltes, J. P. van Buijtenen

-Graduate Coordinator
+\Graduate Coordinator

 The Department of Forest Science offers graduate study programs leading to the M.S. and Ph.D. degrees in forest science.
 These programs are designed to provide a background for career opportunities in forestry research, management and operational activities in natural resources and related fields.
 The M.S. and Ph.D. degrees are intended for students who desire a specialized knowledge in one of the disciplines that support forestry as well as experience in research.
 The Ph.D. degree requires a significant and original contribution to forest science.
 A non-thesis option for the M.S. degree is available to students not intending to pursue a research career.
 Forestry students can obtain a non-thesis M.Agr. degree in a multidisciplinary program in natural resources development.
-All graduate students gain experience in teaching as a required, integral part of their graduate study experience and training.
+All graduate study experience and training.